COSD Data Case Studies

 Achieving high standards of COSD data completeness

-The quality of the information produced for English NHS trusts by the National Audit of Breast Cancer in Older Patients (NABCOP) relies on complete data being submitted to the National Cancer Registration and Analysis Service (NCRAS), Public Health England.
+The quality of the information produced for English NHS trusts by the National Audit of Breast Cancer in Older Patients (NABCOP) relied on complete data being submitted to the National Cancer Registration and Analysis Service (NCRAS), National Disease Registration Service (NDRS).
+This will also be the case for the two new breast cancer audits.

 The below boxes give some examples of the different approaches used by some NHS trusts to ensure their Cancer Outcomes and Services Dataset (COSD) submissions to NCRAS are as complete as possible.